zcchen/dockers/frpc/README.md

-zcchen/frps
+zcchen/frpc
 =============================================

-A `frps` docker image based on Alpine Linux.
+A `frpc` docker image based on Alpine Linux.
-This image generates `/etc/frp/frps_docker.ini` with environment variables setup.
+This image generates `/etc/frp/frpc_docker.ini` with environment variables setup.

 Example as below: